 The Bucs won a coin toss with the Seattle Seahawks for the first overall selection (they chose first in the expansion draft instead).
 The Bucs were given two additional picks in the 2nd, 3rd, 4th and 5th rounds.
 The draft was also 17 rounds this year.

 1 - DE - Lee Roy Selmon - Oklahoma - Awesome pick

 What can you say about the Bucs' first-ever selection?
 A perennial Pro Bowler, the first Buc in the Hall of Fame, as successful off the field as on it and a real pillar of the Tampa Bay society.
-Was the associate AD for the University of South Florida Bulls and owner of a successful restaurant in Tampa.
-Holds the franchise records for sacks and Pro Bowl appearances, and was the NFL's Defensive Player of the Year in 1979.
-Probably the best Buccaneer draft pick and player ever.
+Holds the franchise records for sacks and was the NFL's Defensive Player of the Year in 1979.
+The best Buccaneer ever.

 2 - RB - Jimmy DuBose - Florida - Average pick